Some books that helped my thinking, integrating past with new insight.

 Expansion of England by John R. Seeley.
 Seeley’s lectures ponder the English Empire’s future, advocating the keeping of a “Greater Britain” by common culture and race rather than mere Imperial power.
 Obviously, American Federalism weighs greatly in Seeley’s thought, providing a model not only for a Civil but, equally probable, an Ecclesiastical Commonwealth centered around London.
 Purchase

 Builders of Empire by Jessica Harland-Jacobs.
-Jacobs examines the rise of Masonry in conjunction with the making of the second Empire, giving much insight into the gradual shaping of Masonry into a Protestant loyal order and its positive contribution. to the Anglican interest.
-The book avoids speculative pitfalls typical of the genre and is a sober, historical treatment of an otherwise difficult subject.
+Jacobs examines the rise of Masonry in conjunction with the making of the second Empire, giving much insight into the gradual shaping of Masonry into a Protestant loyal order and its positive contribution to the Anglican interest.
+The book avoids speculative pitfalls typical of the genre yet is a sober, historical treatment of an otherwise difficult subject.
 Purchase

 The Free Church of England by John Fenwick.
 The Rt.
 Rev. Fenwick provides a historical account of the Free Church (FCE)— its “methodistic” origins and later retrieval of Anglican heritage through Reformed Episcopals.
-Given Canterbury’s recognition of FCE orders, Fenwick’s book is a great read for those looking for a relation to England without the questionable mediation of Africa or ECUSA .
+Given Canterbury’s recognition of FCE orders, Fenwick’s book has contemporary interest for those wanting a relation to England without strange mediation of Africa or ECUSA .
 Purchase

 Catholic Evangelical Papers by William Muhlenberg.
 Among Protestant unity schemes, Muhlenberg’s ranks the most ingenious and practical.
 The Papers urge liturgical brevity, variety, and flexibility.
 These ideas find their way into later revisions of the American BCP, proving the 1928’s evangelical and (protestant) ecumenical basis.
 Download